arthurdjn/nets/README.md

 ### Installation

-To install this package from [PyPi](https://pypi.org):
+To install this package from [PyPi](https://pypi.org)

 ````css
 $ pip install nets
 ````

-or from this repository:
+or from this repository
 ````css
 $ git clone https://github.com/arthurdjn/nets
 $ cd nets